robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

 If the path is given in an absolute format, it is used directly.
 In other cases, the resource file is first searched relatively to the directory where the importing file is located.
-If the file is not found there, it is then searched from the directories in ``PYTHONPATH``.
+If the file is not found there, it is then searched from the directories in Python's `module search path`_.
 The path can contain variables, and it is recommended to use them to make paths system-independent (for example, :file:`${RESOURCES}/login_resources.html` or :file:`${RESOURCE_PATH}`).
 Additionally, slashes (`/`) in the path are automatically changed to backslashes (:codesc:`\\`) on Windows.